GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/dev.md

 1. Regenerate docs and examples by running `scripts/regen.sh` from the root repo dir.

-1. Run `go test ./...` from root repo dir to verify resource works as intended.
+1. Run `go test ./...` from root repo dir to verify the resource works as intended.

 ## New Field